 - Analyze risks – complexity, risk of harm.

 - Provide status updates – test coverage, productivity.

 - Identify out-of-date or stale tests – suspect flag, workflow status.

 What additional information you include with each test case will depend on your project template and test management process.

 All of this information will help you craft better test cases.
-But they can be even easier to create when you switch from Microsoft Office to a test case management solution.
+But they can be even easier to create when you switch from managing your testing with spreadsheets and Word docs to a proper test case management solution.

 And you can try it out for free.
-Use the buttons below to download your 30-day trial, or watch a demo of Helix ALM to learn more about the scope of the software.
+Use the buttons below to download your 30-day trial, or watch a demo of Helix ALM to get a complete overview of the solution.Back to top